7 Types Of Overdrive Pedal For Killer Blues Tones

 Understand Your Playing Context

 Similarly, before you rush out to buy a new overdrive pedal – think about how that pedal fits into the context of your rig.
-This again is a mistake that a huge number of guitarists make.
+Again this is a mistake that a huge number of guitarists make.
 They see a pedal demonstration or learn that one of their favourite guitarists plays a specific pedal, and they rush out to add that same pedal to their board.

 Yet if the only reason you are buying a new overdrive pedal is to create a specific tone – or to recreate the tone you have heard on a demo – you first need to understand your personal playing context.